SYL (song)

-"SYL" is a song by Indian singer Sidhu Moosewala.
-The song was released just under three weeks after his death on 23 June 2022.
+"SYL" is a single by Punjabi singer-rapper Sidhu Moosewala.
+The song was released just under three weeks after his death on 29 May 2022.
 The song was produced by Mxrci, and written by Moose Wala.

 Lyrical content

-In the song, Sidhu speaks about issues related to the Satluj Yamuna link canal, a contentious issue of sharing of river waters between Haryana and Punjab.
-The song also calls for the release of Sikh prisoners who are languishing in jails.
-In verse three, Sidhu talks about the 2021 Indian farmers' Republic Day protest.
+In the song, Sidhu speaks about issues related to the Satluj Yamuna link canal (SYL canal), a contentious issue of sharing of river waters between Haryana, Punjab and Delhi, along with unity among Punjab & Haryana (undivided Punjab after PEPSU merger).
+The song also calls for the release of Sikh political prisoners who are languishing in jails.
+In third verse, Sidhu talks about the 2021 Indian farmers' Republic Day protest.

 Music video

 The video opens with an interview of Aam Aadmi Party member Sushil Gupta.
+A portion from a speech delivered by Satya Pal Malik in Global Jat Summit on 8 November, 2021 is included as an outro snippet.

 Censorship

-After three days of release, the song was removed from YouTube and banned by the Indian government on 26 June.
+After three days of release, the song was blocked from YouTube India by the government on 26 June.

 Commercial performance

 Within one hour of release, song gained more than one million views on YouTube.

 "SYL" debuted at number 81 on the Canadian Hot 100 chart.